Senate Passes Credit Card Overhaul Bill

 AUDIE CORNISH: It's easy to see how the credit card measure gained momentum on Capitol Hill.
 Lawmakers have been swamped with consumer complaints for months.
 At the same time they've spent a lot of money rescuing the very companies that issue credit cards.
 Vermont Senator Bernie Sanders, an independent, summed it up.

-Senator BERNIE SANDERS (Independent, Vermont): What adds insult to injury is that this is taking place at a time when we have put hundred of billions of dollars to bail out these financial institutions.
+BERNIE SANDERS: What adds insult to injury is that this is taking place at a time when we have put hundred of billions of dollars to bail out these financial institutions.
 At a time when they're getting zero interest loans from the Fed, their response to the American people is, thanks, chump, now we're going to raise your interest rates from seven percent to 30 percent.

 CORNISH: Under the Senate bill passed yesterday, banks would have to wait 60 days before changing the rate on a late paying customer, and they'd be required to reinstate the old rate once the cardholder made payments on time for six months.
 Bank lobbyists like Scott Talbott fought hard against that last requirement.

-Mr. SCOTT TALBOTT (Financial Services Roundtable): Credit cards are unsecured loans.
+SCOTT TALBOTT: Credit cards are unsecured loans.
 There's no collateral backing them up like a home or a car.
 And so when your risk profile changes their credit terms change.

 CORNISH: Talbott works with the Financial Services Roundtable.